 Chief Executive Officer | Sebastian Zagarella

-Sebastian brings demonstrated success in developing and implementing sustainable strategies, and with building cohesive, effective teams.
+Sebastian brings demonstrated success in developing and implementing sustainable strategies, as well as building cohesive, effective teams.
 He has extensive operational experience across corporate, membership and not-for-profit organisations, having held senior roles at UTS College, the NRMA Group of businesses, Qantas and Sydney Airport (Macquarie Airports).

 Since December 2022, his strong leadership, stakeholder and communication skills and passion for service excellence support and empowers the PWDA team to deliver their best for PWDA and its membership.
 As an advocate for people living with HIV and a peer living with HIV for over 20 years, he serves as a Board Director with Positive Life NSW since 2016.